dvdvideo1234/GearAssemblyTool/readme.md

    Adjust pivot rotation if you don't want to start at 0 degrees.
    Use the meshing function, done ;).

-Q: Dude, how can I make a mighty gear diff, like in the icon?
+Q: Dude, how can I make a mighty gear differential, like in the icon?
 A: Repeat the same procedure as the planetary gear above, but with bevels.
    Last, adjust the piece's rotation to 180 degrees, set the stack count to one, point to one of the planetary bevels use the meshing function.